Biking and Hiking

 Weverton Cliffs *

 Weverton Cliffs is a 1.9 mile heavily trafficked out and back trail that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking and running and is accessible year-round.
+The trail is primarily used for hiking and running; accessible year-round.

 Cunningham Falls State Park and Gathland State Park *